Bylaws for the regulation of

 Quorum of the membership of this organization a simple majority vote of the quorum present and voting shall decide all issues except amendments to the Bylaws.

 Section 6.
 The President or the Vice President shall preside at all regular or Special

 Chairman meetings.
-In the absence of the President or Vice President, the Secretary will preside and when the President, Vice President and Secretary are absent, the duty falls to the Treasurer.
+In the absence of the President or Vice President, the Immediate Past President will preside.
+In the absence of the President, Vice President or the Immediate Past President the Secretary will preside and when the President, Vice President, Immediate Past President and Secretary are absent, the duty falls to the Treasurer.
 Should all officers be absent at a given meeting, the remaining membership present shall elect a chairman pro temp to conduct the business of the meeting.